asu-meteor/The-Smell-Engine/README.md

 # Smell Engine
 The Smell Engine is a system for designing virtual odor-infused environments and generating olfactory stimuli within the virtual environment by controlling an olfactory display.
-More info can be found in the paper here [Paper Link](https://meteor.ame.asu.edu/publications/SmellEngineIEEEVRR22.pdf)
+More info can be found [here](https://meteor.ame.asu.edu/projects/smell-engine/)

 This system can be run as a CLI or Virtual Reality (VR) experience.
 To run as a CLI interface, the notebooks provide documented examples.